 The interview process is over.
 You’ve just been hired, and now that you’re gainfully employed, you want to make a good impression on your coworkers.
 One way to do this is to remember the names as you’re introduced.
-It’s not an easy task, considering the fact that there’s only one of you, and there may be dozens of them.
+It’s not an easy task, because there’s only one of you, and there may be dozens of them.
 The faster you remember their names, the easier your job will be.
 Your coworkers will appreciate this and have the impression that you care enough about them to put forth the effort.

-Here are some tips to help you remember names:
+Here are some tips to help you remember names.

 01 of 08